Zengwn/android-acr-nfc-reader-service-api/README.md

 Mifare Ultralight and Mifare Classic tags are supported.
 NTAG203 also work.
 I recommend Mifare Ultralights or NTAG203.
 If you need some tags, get some at [RapidNFC](http://rapidnfc.com/r/1372).

+Note: For ACR 122U the Mifare Classic support is experimental.

 API
 ===
 The API defines actions and Intent extras for interaction with the service.